NCAR/SWM_documentation/docs/swm_repository_tour.md

 **Summary:**
 This version of the code uses the same AMReX driver described in the previous section but the kernels inside of the loops are written in fortran instead of C++.
 The build and run instructions are the same as the previous section.

 TODO: THIS VERSION OF THE CODE NEEDS TO BE UPDATED.
 ITS IS STILL USING THE THE C++ KERNELS INSTEAD OF THE FORTRAN KERNELS.
-COME BACK AND UPDATE THIS SECTION AS NEEDED AFTER DOING THAT.
+COME BACK AND UPDATE THIS SECTION AS NEEDED AFTER THAT HAS BEEN FIXED.

 ### AMReX Driver + Fortran Subroutines with OpenACC
 **Summary:**
 This version of the mini-app uses an AMReX driver written in C++ and calls Fortran subroutines that are offloaded the compute heavy loop onto the GPUs using OpenACC directives.

 **Build:**
 To build this version of the mini-app your CMake build should use: